vladfeigin/llm-agents-evaluation/README.md

 When developing LLM-based applications, common questions include:

-1. How to develop LLM-based applications?
-2. How to evaluate their quality?
+1. How to evaluate their quality?
-3. How to monitor them?
+2. How to monitor them?

 This project provides best practices and real examples based on production experience for the aforementioned questions.